cloudnativedevops/demo/README.md

 In our `kubectl run` example we show the output as `deployment.apps "demo" created` but on version 1.18 instead you will instead see `pod/demo created`.

-The following port-forward example would instead be: `kubectl port-forward pod/demo 9999:8888`
+The subsequent port-forward example would instead be: `kubectl port-forward pod/demo 9999:8888`

 Again, using `kubectl apply -f...` and keeping your manifests tracked in source control is a better long-term solution.